ctrlw/magni/README.md

 ## Limitations
 * Magnification is done in software, so scale factors above 10 tend to be noisy (with Raspberry Pi camera v2)
-* The camera focus is fixed, so it cannot adapt to objects that are much closer or further
+* The camera focus is fixed, so it cannot adapt to objects that are much closer or further away
-* It may take 1 minute from power on till the picture is shown (depending on model and SD card)
+* It may take a minute from power on till the picture is shown (depending on model and SD card)